About integer-valued variants of the theta and 6j symbols: Miscellaneous

 \subsection{Acknowledgments}

 We acknowledge many conversations with A. Ocneanu on the geometrical structures underlying the generalizations of $6j$ symbols to simple Lie groups of higher ranks, and more generally on ``higher representation theory'', although none of these ``higher'' constructions is described in the present paper.
-We also thank O. Ogievietsky who suggested that one should look for elliptic generalizations of the functions $\gon$ and $\tet$, some preliminary results being promising, but they are not mentioned in the present paper either.
-The author also acknowledges Invitational Fellowship for Research in Japan of the Japan Society for the Promotion of Science which supported his stay at the University of Tokyo where this work was partially conducted.
+We also thank O. Ogievietsky who suggested that one should look for elliptic generalizations of the functions $\gon$ and $\tet$, some preliminary results being promising, but they are not mentioned in the present paper either. { The author thanks the anonymous referee for his careful reading of the manuscript and for the many suggestions which helped to improve the clarity of the text.} The author also acknowledges Invitational Fellowship for Research in Japan of the Japan Society for the Promotion of Science which supported his stay at the University of Tokyo where this work was partially conducted.

 {}